Ponche Navideño (Mexican Christmas Fruit Punch)

 How to Make Ponche Navideño

-To make this warm, spiced Christmas punch you begin by simmering Mexican fruits with cane sugar and spices until the heavenly aroma permeates your kitchen.
+To make this warm, spiced Christmas punch simmer Mexican fruits with cane sugar and spices until the heavenly aroma permeates your kitchen.

-Las Posadas is a nine-day celebration leading up to Christmas widely celebrated in Mexico.
+Las Posadas is a nine-day celebration leading up to Christmas Eve widely celebrated in Mexico and other Latin American countries and communities.
 December 16 marks the beginning of Las Posadas, and it ends on December 24.

 I remember being a teenager and attending my very first Posada at a friend’s home.
 We ate, we prayed, we sang songs, and we walked door-to-door carrying a candle and knocked on houses of neighbors to recreate the holy pilgrimage of Mary, Joseph, and baby Jesus on their way to Bethlehem.
 The last house was designated to be an “inn,” and the homeowner allowed us to enter.
 We kneeled around the Nativity scene to pray and then we ate and sang some more.

-That was the one and only time I have ever attended an authentic Posada celebration.
-Today, I celebrate Las Posadas with my children by setting up our nativity scene together, going to mass on Christmas Eve, and afterwards enjoying traditional Mexican dishes such as tamales and Ponche Navideño with family and friends.
+That was the one and only time I have ever attended a traditional Posada celebration.
+Today, I celebrate Las Posadas with my children by setting up our nativity scene together, going to mass on Christmas Eve, and afterwards enjoying traditional Mexican dishes such as tamales and ponche Navideño with family and friends.

 Ponche Navideño Recipe